nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

 #### Vector Style Contents

-The *vector style* file contains the necessary information to apply a default style to a GIBS vector product, as required by the [Mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+The *vector style* file contains the necessary information to apply a default style to a GIBS vector visualization, as required by the [Mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
 The file may contain style information for more than one vector product, as this allows for simplified file management within the GIBS system.
 Unneeded information should be ignored by the display library (e.g. [OpenLayers](http://openlayers.org/)).
 The following block provides a full example of a *vector style* file.

 **Sample Vector Style File**